IP Address Formats: Decimal, Binary, Hex, and How to Convert

 What is the hexadecimal format used for?

-Hexadecimal IP address representation appears most often in packet analysis tools like Wireshark, where raw network data is displayed in hex.
+Hexadecimal IP representation appears most often in packet analysis tools like Wireshark.
+Raw network data is displayed in hex there.
 It is also foundational to IPv6 addressing, which uses hex notation exclusively.
 Programmers working with network sockets, embedded systems, or low-level protocol implementations frequently encounter hex.
-The format is useful because each hex digit maps directly to 4 bits, making it easy to mentally convert between hex and binary without the lossy abstraction of decimal.
+The format is useful because each hex digit maps directly to 4 bits.
+That makes it easy to convert between hex and binary mentally, without the lossy abstraction of decimal.

 Why would I store an IP address as an integer?

 Integer storage offers two main advantages: space efficiency and query performance.
 A 32-bit integer occupies exactly 4 bytes, while the string "255.255.255.255" takes 15 bytes.
 More importantly, integer representation allows you to use simple mathematical comparisons for range queries.
-Finding all IPs in a subnet becomes a BETWEEN query on a single indexed integer column, which is orders of magnitude faster than parsing and comparing dotted-decimal strings.
+Finding all IPs in a subnet becomes a BETWEEN query on a single indexed integer column.
+That is orders of magnitude faster than parsing dotted-decimal strings.
 Most IP geolocation databases and large-scale logging systems use integer storage for exactly this reason.

 What is the difference between Class A, B, and C networks?

 The classes differ in how they divide the 32-bit address between network and host portions.
-Class A uses 8 bits for the network (first octet 1–126), leaving 24 bits for hosts—giving each network over 16 million addresses.
+Class A uses 8 bits for the network (first octet 1–126).
+The remaining 24 host bits give each network over 16 million addresses.
 Class B uses 16 bits for the network (first octet 128–191), with 65,534 hosts per network.
 Class C uses 24 bits for the network (first octet 192–223), leaving only 254 usable hosts.
-While CIDR has replaced classful addressing for allocation purposes, the class designations remain useful as shorthand and are still tested on certifications like the CCNA and CompTIA Network+.
+CIDR has replaced classful addressing for allocation.
+But the class designations remain useful shorthand and are still tested on the CCNA and CompTIA Network+.

 What is the 127.0.0.1 loopback address?

 The address 127.0.0.1 is the IPv4 loopback address, which always points back to the local machine.
-When you ping 127.0.0.1, the traffic never leaves your computer—it goes down through the TCP/IP stack and comes right back up.
+When you ping 127.0.0.1, the traffic never leaves your computer.
+It goes down through the TCP/IP stack and comes right back up.
 This is useful for testing whether networking software is functioning correctly without needing a physical network connection.
-The entire 127.0.0.0/8 block (over 16 million addresses) is reserved for loopback, though 127.0.0.1 is by far the most commonly used.
+The entire 127.0.0.0/8 block is reserved for loopback, though 127.0.0.1 is by far the most commonly used.
 It is often referred to by its hostname alias, localhost.

 References